This article shows you how to Restore and Replicate managed content.

 Not Accessible - Optimized Offloading (Size=0), from Any User

-You can verify the, "owner" of a given Version Chain by navigating to the Versionlist and scrolling down to the Version 1 instance to lookup the associated Username.
+You can verify the Data Owner of a Version Chain by navigating to the Versionlist and scrolling down to the Version 1 instance to see the associated Username.
 As of v9.3.2, you should never find an item that holds a Version 1 instance with a Username different from your own.
-This is by design and specific to the requirement that :Recover Restore/ Replicate functionality limit access to content stored in your KODiAC Archive (and thus accruing storage space against your Quota).
+This is by design and specific to the requirement that :Recover Restore/ Replicate functionality limit access to content stored in your KODiAC Managed Data Archive (and thus accruing storage space against your Quota).

 Finally, :xRecovery may scope data differently, depending on the KODiAC instance deployed in your default Server Set.
 For more information, refer to :xRecovery Section articles.

-In the meantime, you can search this site for more information on various topics, or use this link to submit a specific request.
+You can also search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to email@example.com, and our staff will respond to your needs as soon as possible.